The House Bunny

 The House Bunny is a 2008 American comedy film directed by Fred Wolf written by Karen McCullah Lutz and Kirsten Smith, and produced by Adam Sandler, Jack Giarraputo, Anna Faris, Allen Covert, and Heather Parry.
-The film stars Faris, Colin Hanks, and Emma Stone, and tells the story of a former Playboy bunny who signs up to be the "house mother" of an unpopular university sorority after finding out she must leave the Playboy Mansion.
+The film stars Faris, Emma Stone and Colin Hanks, and tells the story of a former Playboy bunny who signs up to be the "house mother" of an unpopular university sorority after finding out she must leave the Playboy Mansion.

 Produced by Happy Madison Productions, Alta Loma Entertainment, and Relativity Media, The House Bunny was released in the United States on August 22, 2008, by Columbia Pictures.
 It received mixed reviews, but was a box office success, making $70.4 million on a $25 million budget.
 The film and its soundtrack have gained a cult following.

 Plot

-Shelley Darlingson is a Playboy Bunny and aspiring Playmate who grew up in an orphanage but now lives a life of luxury in the Playboy Mansion with Hugh Hefner.
+Shelley Darlingson is a Playboy Bunny and aspiring Playboy Playmate who grew up in an orphanage but now lives a life of luxury in the Playboy Mansion with Hugh Hefner.
 The day after her 27th birthday, she awakes to find a note, seemingly from Hefner, asking her to pack up and leave.
 She remains unaware the note is actually a forgery by jealous rival Playmate Cassandra.

 Searching for a new home, Shelley stumbles upon a group of attractive and energetic girls.
 She follows them and sees that they live in luxury too.
 They turn out to be the Phi Iota Mu sorority, though she is unable to join them because she is not a student at the college they attend.
 She tries to become a house mother, but the house mothers snobbishly reject her when she tries to join them.

 Shelley makes her way down to the Zeta Alpha Zeta house, which appears to be far less luxurious than Phi Iota Mu.
 The members of the Zeta house are dowdy, socially awkward, and caught off guard by Shelley's bubbly nature, prompting them to initially reject her.
-Once they see Shelley's ability to attract boys, the Zetas change their mind and take in Shelley as their new "house mother", hoping she can save them: their sorority is in danger of being shut down unless it can get 30 new pledges to join.
+Once they see Shelley's ability to attract boys, the Zetas change their mind and take in Shelley as their new house mother, hoping she can save them: their sorority is in danger of being shut down unless it can get 30 new pledges to join.

 During her time with the Zetas, Shelley meets and becomes attracted to an intellectual, altruistic young man named Oliver, who manages a retirement home.
 She goes on a date with him and uses seductive tactics that previously worked with other men, but they fail because Oliver wants to get to know her as a person.
 To impress Oliver on their second date, Shelley starts attending classes and reading books, and tones down her appearance.
 The second date is also a disaster because she wears glasses that obfuscate her vision and brings along notecards to help her sound smarter.